Mobiles for Birth Registration

 IT Equipment Donation

-Under the policy of annually donating end of life ICT equipment and manifestation of its “KaroMumkin” philosophy, Telenor Pakistan aims to connect the underprivileged segments of society with the information age and help them catch pace with the 21st century tools on equal footings with the rest of the society.
+Under the policy of annually donating end of life ICT equipment and manifestation of its empowering society, Telenor Pakistan aims to connect the underprivileged segments of society with the information age and help them catch pace with the 21st century tools on equal footings with the rest of the society.

 The first such donation took place at Pakistan Sweet Homes, where Telenor Pakistan equipped the lab with 5 desktop computers, 5 laptops, a laser printer and 5 smartphones with Telenor data SIMs.
 Assistive Technology Centers were set up at National Institute of Special Education as well as Special Talent Exchange Program premises.
-Other organizations which received donation of an IT lab were National Training Centre for Special Persons and Children’s Library Complex.
 Telenor aims to continue to establish similar labs at other welfare organizations.
+Other organizations which received donation of an IT lab are:

 Telenor Pakistan takes the environment very seriously and believes that educating our next generations is the best way to ensure environmental sustainability through creating a more aware leadership for the future.